SignalHound/gr-sm/README.md

 ### Usage

 - Add the __SM200A: IQ Source__ block to flowgraphs in the GNU Radio Companion.
 It is located under the __Signal Hound SM200A__ category.
-    - See examples folder for demos.
+    - See _examples_ folder for demos.
-- Use the block in Python code with `import sm200a`.
+- Use the block in Python with `import sm200a`.